-PSY 3080 EXPERIMENTAL PSYCHOLOGY (3)
+EXPERIMENTAL PSYCHOLOGY (3)

 Upon completion of the course, the student should be able to design and implement psychological experiments.
 The course is a follow-up to PSY 2602, Quantitative Methods in Psychology.
 You will use the information covered in that course to begin to conduct experiments and to learn to write research reports in APA format.
-Prerequisite: PSY 2602, Quantitative Methods in Psychology.
+Prerequisite: PSY 2602.

-PSY 3100 PHYSIOLOGICAL PSYCHOLOGY (3)
+PHYSIOLOGICAL PSYCHOLOGY (3)

-A study of the biological, genetic, neurochemical, and evolutionary bases of behavior.
+A study of the biological, genetic, neurochemical, and evolutionary basis of behavior.
 This course involves an exploration of the nervous system, specifically examining the ways in which it receives, processes, and integrates information so as to produce coordinated sensory, cognitive, and motor experiences.
 It further examines the results of damage and diseases of the nervous system.
-Prerequisites: PSY1010 and an introductory course in biology or permission of the instructor.
+Prerequisites: PSY 1010 and an introductory course in biology or permission of the instructor.